You are here: Home / Plato Registration / Background

 Background

 The requirements for this first registration were VERY much natural science orientated with the result that all the BA GISc people were excluded.
-GISSA opened discussions with Plato on behalf of the GISc community and during the Plato AGM of 2003 it was decided to re- open the GISc category.
-The requirements were rewritten by the GISSA committee, and aligned with the GISc SAQA Qualifications; it was approved during the Plato AGM.
+GISSA opened discussions with SAGC on behalf of the GISc community and during the Plato (SAGC) AGM of 2003 it was decided to re- open the GISc category.
+The requirements were rewritten by the GISSA committee, and aligned with the GISc SAQA Qualifications; it was approved during the Plato (SAGC) AGM.
 The grandfather clause re-opened from the 1st of January 2005 till the 30th of June 2005.

 The categories which were opened for GISc were as follows: